TercioOfParma/Personal-Blog/content/posts/Retrospective-AI-2025.md

 I have used LLMs significantly in the following contexts:

 - Classifying large amounts of documents into a discrete set of categories to determine levels of danger for certain incidents
-- Ranking documents on the basis of different criteria such as levels of violence present in a text
+- Ranking documents on the basis of different criteria relevant to my work place
 - Summarising documents from the internet
 - Producing text to provide context for learning vocabulary in foreign languages
 - Producing first drafts for code and text